 Attorney Kazarosian practices in MA and NH in the state and federal courts, litigating civil rights, SEC Whistleblower and Retaliation, and domestic cases.
-She is the President of the Massachusetts Bar Association and past President of both Massachusetts Academy of Trial Attorneys and Essex County Bar Association.
+She is the immediate President of the Massachusetts Bar Association and past President of both Massachusetts Academy of Trial Attorneys and Essex County Bar Association.

 In January 2016, Attorney Kazarosian was appointed by Governor Charles Baker as a Commissioner on the twelve member special Nominating Commission for Judicial Appointments to the Massachusetts Supreme Judicial Court.
 In 2015, she was appointed to the Supreme Judicial Court's Advisory Committee on Ethical Opinions for Clerks of Courts.
 In 2014, Attorney Kazarosian was appointed by Governor Patrick to the Commission to Study Compensation for CPCS and ADA staff attorneys.
 She also serves on the Superior Court Civil Working Group a well as the American Bar Association’s Tort Trial and Insurance Practice Section Plaintiff’s Policy Task Force and Commission on Women in the Profession – Gender Equity Task Force.
 From 2012-2014, she served on the Supreme Judicial Court’s Access to Justice Commission Committee on the Bar Examination.
 Attorney Kazarosian has served as a Trustee of the MA Bar Foundation and Massachusetts Continuing Legal Education.

 In September 2011, Massachusetts Lawyers Weekly publication identified Attorney Kazarosian as a "Top Woman in the Law" in the Commonwealth.
 Massachusetts Lawyers Weekly has also named her as one of Massachusetts' Top Ten Lawyers in 1999, noting that she obtained one of the ten highest jury verdicts in the Commonwealth that year.
 Attorney Kazarosian has achieved a Martindale-Hubbell® Peer Review Rating™ of AV Preeminent 5.0.

 Since 1983, Attorney Kazarosian has developed a wide range of expertise in the areas of SEC Whistleblower Retaliation, police excessive force/civil rights cases, discrimination, and family law litigation.
 She is an experienced mediator and conciliator in the Superior, Probate and District Courts dealing with such issues as contract disputes, personal injury, and lender liability